RaiyanK23/SENG438-A4/seng438-a4-team_20.md

 # Explain your SELENUIM test case design process

+Test cases were developed considering the most general functions of the website (Amazon) while including some less popular use cases to create a holisitic test suite.
+The functionalities that we determined to be most popular were log-in/log-off, searching and adding/deleting items to the cart, and changing the delivery address and preferred country site, with more niche cases including editing the bio of the logged in user.

+The steps included in the test case avoided as many mouse-over commands as possible, as Selenium's recording process is not completely reliable and may overlook any mouse-over actions during the recording.

 # Explain the use of assertions and checkpoints

+Assertions (verify text/element) were used at the end of each test on an element that should be present at the end of every functionality that is tested.
+For example, when logging in onto Amazon, "Hello <Username>" will show on the top-right corner, and we use the verify text command to check if the test passed.

 # how did you test each functionaity with different test data

+The method on how each functionality is tested with different data is shown below:
+- Login: use correct login information vs. incorrect data
+- Logoff: N/A
+- Search Item: search 2 different items
+- Add Item to Cart: add 2 different items
+- Change Address: use 2 different addresses
+- Change Country: use 2 different countries
+- Delete Item From Cart: N/A
+- Change Profile Bio: use 2 different bio texts

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
 Advantages of Selenium: